• Home

 Rocher Glaze

-Roast the finely diced blanched almonds for about 15 minutes in a preheated oven at 160°C (320°F) and let them cool.
+Roast the finely chopped blanched almonds for about 15 minutes in a preheated oven at 160°C (320°F), then let them cool.

 Melt the chocolate in a double boiler.
-When melted, add the oil and mix well.
+Once melted, stir in the oil until fully combined.
+Remove from heat, then fold in the toasted almonds.

-Place a wire rack on a tray lined with two sheets of aluminum foil.
-These two sheets will catch the glaze and allow you to pour it back over the cake.
+Place a wire rack over a tray lined with two sheets of aluminum foil.
+The foil will catch any excess glaze, allowing you to pour it back over the cake.

-Slide two large spatulas under the cake and transfer it to the serving platter.
-Do this once the rocher glaze has stopped flowing.
+Slide two large spatulas under the cake and carefully transfer it to a serving platter once the glaze has stopped flowing.

-Let it sit at room temperature before enjoying.
+Allow the cake to sit at room temperature before serving.

 Marble cake with Rocher glaze recipe.